 The coverage is great, it doesn’t chip easily and it’s very shiny.
 Definitely a winner.

-6. Pacifica 7 Free Nail Colour.
-Best for vegans.
+6. The best non toxic nail polish for vegans – Pacifica 7 Free Nail Colour.

 If you love animals, you’ll love Pacifica.